wiluite/CSV_co_old/README.md

 *    [Build All](#build-all)

 ### About
 CSV_co is a C++20 coroutine-driven, callback-providing and sane CSV data reader, or parser.
-Hope, it is in line with standard RFC 4180 because was conceived to handle with field selection carefully.
+Hope, it is in line with standard RFC 4180.
+This is because it was conceived to handle with field selection carefully.
 The following requirements tend to be satisfied:

 - Windows and Unix style line endings.
 - Optional header line.